 Bakker, Piet.
-"Rembrandt van Rijn."
-In The Leiden Collection Catalogue.
-Edited by Arthur K. Wheelock Jr. New York, 2017.
+"Rembrandt van Rijn" (2017).
+In The Leiden Collection Catalogue, 2nd ed.
+Edited by Arthur K. Wheelock Jr. New York, 2017-20. https://theleidencollection.com/artists/rembrandt-van-rijn/ (archived June 2020).

-https://www.theleidencollection.com/archive/.

-This page is available on the site's Archive.
-PDF of every version of this page is available on the Archive, and the Archive is managed by a permanent URL.
-Archival copies will never be deleted.
+A PDF of every version of this biography is available in this Online Catalogue's Archive, and the Archive is managed by a permanent URL.
 New versions are added only when a substantive change to the narrative occurs.

-According to Rembrandt's first biographer, Jan Orlers (1570-1646), the most famous Dutch painter of the seventeenth century was born in Leiden on 15 July 1606, the ninth child of the miller Harmen Gerritsz van Rijn and the baker's daughter Neeltje Willemsdr van Suydtbrouck.[1]
-The painter grew up in the Weddesteeg, across from his father's mill.
-He attended the Latin school in Leiden, and his parents enrolled him in the University of Leiden when he was fourteen, "so that upon reaching adulthood he could use his knowledge for the service of his city and the benefit of the community at large."[2]
-This, however, did not come to pass, for Rembrandt's ambitions lay elsewhere, "his natural inclination being for painting and drawing only."[3]
-His parents took him out of school in 1621, allowing him to follow his passion.
-They apprenticed him to Jacob Isaacsz van Swanenburgh (1571-1638), who had just returned from Italy, "with whom he stayed for about three years."[4]It is during this time that Rembrandt probably painted his earliest works: Stone Operation (Allegory of Touch), Three Musicians known (Allegory of Hearing), and Unconscious Patient (Allegory of Smell).[5]
+According to Rembrandt's first biographer, Jan Jansz.
+Orlers (1570-1646), the most famous Dutch painter of the seventeenth century was born in Leiden on 15 July 1606, the ninth child of the miller Harmen Gerritsz van Rijn (1568-1630) and the baker's daughter Neeltje Willemsdr van Suydtbrouck (ca. 1568-1640).^[1] The painter grew up in the Weddesteeg, across from his father's mill.
+He attended the Latin school in Leiden, and his parents enrolled him in the University of Leiden when he was fourteen, "so that upon reaching adulthood he could use his knowledge for the service of his city and the benefit of the community at large."^[2] This, however, did not come to pass, for Rembrandt's ambitions lay elsewhere, "his natural inclination being for painting and drawing only."^[3] His parents took him out of school in 1621, allowing him to follow his passion.
+They apprenticed him to Jacob Isaacsz van Swanenburgh (1571-1638), who had just returned from Italy, "with whom he stayed for about three years."^[4] It is during this time that Rembrandt probably painted his earliest known works: Stone Operation (Allegory of Touch), Three Musicians (Allegory of Hearing), and Unconscious Patient (Allegory of Smell).^[5]

-Rembrandt moved to Amsterdam in 1625 to complete his training with the leading painter of his day, Pieter Lastman (1583-1633), with whom, according to Houbraken, he stayed for six months."[6]
-When Rembrandt returned to Leiden, he set up his own workshop in his parents' house.
-Stoning of Saint Stephen, dated 1625, and the many biblical scenes that followed suggest that he aspired to be a history painter.[7]
-He also began taking on pupils.
-For example, Gerrit Dou (1613-75), who lived nearby, came to study with him in 1628, and was soon followed by another neighbor, Isaac Jouderville (ca. 1612-48).[8]
-In these years Rembrandt produced his first etchings, the technique that would bring him great renown and even today still largely determines his fame.
+Rembrandt moved to Amsterdam in 1625 to complete his training with the leading painter of his day, Pieter Lastman (1583-1633), with whom, according to Arnold Houbraken, he stayed for six months."^[6] When Rembrandt returned to Leiden, he set up his own workshop in his parents' house.
+Stoning of Saint Stephen, dated 1625, and the many biblical scenes that followed suggest that he aspired to be a history painter.^[7] He also began taking on pupils.
+For example, Gerrit Dou (1613-75), who lived nearby, came to study with him in 1628, and was soon followed by another neighbor, Isaac de Jouderville (ca. 1612-48).^[8] In these years Rembrandt produced his first etchings, the technique that would bring him great renown and even today still largely determines his fame.